saveourtool/diktat/info/guide/guide-chapter-6.md

 ```

 The `init` block was not added to Kotlin to help you initialize your properties; it is needed for more complex tasks.
-Therefore if the `init` block contains only assignments of variables - move it directly to properties, so that they will be correctly initialized near the declaration.
+Therefore if the `init` block contains only assignments of variables - move it directly to properties to be correctly initialized near the declaration.
 In some cases, this rule can be in clash with [6.1.1](#r6.1.1), but that should not stop you.

 **Invalid example**: